bloodnok-marine/libbgpiod/docs/libbgpiod.md

     $ configure

-Or you could just run:
+Or, you could just run:

     $ make